Copyright and teaching

-Instead of making a copy, you may wish to link to the online item on the publisher's web site in order to avoid infringing copyright or licenced terms.
+Instead of making a copy, you may wish to link to the online item on the publisher's web site in order to avoid infringing copyright and licence limitations.
 Please use readinglists.uwe.ac.uk and view the Library's Using readinglists.uwe.ac.uk collection on the staff intranet for further information.

 Copying images for teaching

-The CLA HE Licence allows the copying of illustrations, graphs, charts, etc, whether full page or embedded within a page, for all students on a particular module.
+The CLA HE Licence also allows the copying of illustrations, graphs, charts, etc., whether full page or embedded within a page, for all students on a particular module.
 Please get in touch with the Library Digitisation Service if you wish to do this.

 Sharing TV and radio recordings

-The Educational Recording Agency (ERA) license permits the university to record programmes from a range of TV channels and for them to be recorded onto DVD.
+The Educational Recording Agency (ERA) licence permits the University to record programmes from a range of TV channels and for them to be recorded onto DVD.

-The licence also allows the University to subscribe to the online BoB service, which can be used by most students and staff to record TV and radio programmes, both for teaching and private study, and then to view the programmes in their web browser and via BlackBoard.
+The licence also allows the University to subscribe to the online BoB service, which can be used by students and staff in the UK to record TV and radio programmes, both for teaching and private study, and then to view the programmes in their web browser and via Blackboard.